HenrySaldanha/AspNet.ChatWithSignalR/README.md

 Pay attention: To test, you need to build the server first and then the client.

+## Give a Star
+If you found this Implementation helpful or used it in your Projects, do give it a star.
+Thanks!

 ## This project was built with
 * [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * [SignalR](https://docs.microsoft.com/en-us/aspnet/core/tutorials/signalr?view=aspnetcore-6.0&tabs=visual-studio)